88fingerslukee/fog-docker/README.md

 Before enabling Secure Boot, you need:

-1. **FAT32 USB Drive**: For key enrollment

 **Note**: iPXE is automatically compiled with `SHIM_CMD` support, and shim/MOK Manager binaries are automatically included from Debian packages during container build.
+The container creates a FAT32 image file containing the MOK certificate that is accessible over the network.

 ### Setup Process